In this lecture we will discuss gastrulation, an incredibly important event in development

 And the reason it’s able to decide that is because a group of cells on the primitive node right on the midline

 where involution is occurring have cilia that beat to the left.

-which influences the cells migrating onto the left side to form left sided structures
+to the left which influences the cells migrating under the left side to form left sided structures